jhpyle/docassemble/demo.md

   signing your name *slowly*.
 ---
 generic object: Individual
-comment: |
-  docassemble can collect signatures from users, who can write their signature with their finger on a touchscreen device, or use a mouse or trackpad.
-The signatures can be added to documents.
 question: |
   Please sign your name below.
 signature: x.signature
 need: user_understands_how_to_use_signature_feature
 under: |
   ${ x.name }
+comment: >-
+  docassemble can collect signatures from users, who can write their signature with their finger on a touchscreen device, or use a mouse or trackpad.
+The signatures can be added to documents.
 ---
 template: blank_signature
 content: |
   \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
+comment: >-
+  This template can be used for a blank line that someone might sign.
 ---
 template: empty_signature
 content: |
   \_\_\_[Your signature here]\_\_\_
+comment: >-
+  This template can be used in place of a user's signature.
+It is a good practice to show users where their signature would go on a document before the user is asked for his or her signature.
 ---
 generic object: Individual
 question: |